Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Theoretical justification

 The theorem shows that for any $0<\lambda<1$, the expectation of $\bar{S}_T(y_{1:T};\theta^*)$ at the true parameter $\theta^*$ is zero, and hence $\bar{S}_T(y_{1:T};\theta)=0$ are a set of unbiased estimating equations for $\theta$.
 Using our estimates of the score function within the steepest gradient ascent algorithm is thus using Monte Carlo estimates to approximately solve this set of unbiased estimating equations.
-The unbiasedness of the estimating equations means that, under standard regularity conditions \cite[e.g.][]{Crowder1986}, solving the estimating equations will give consistent estimates for $\theta$.

 The accuracy of the final estimate of $\theta$ will depend both on the amount of Monte Carlo error, and also the accuracy of the estimator based on solving the underlying estimating equation.
 Note that the statistical efficiency of the estimator obtained by solving $\bar{S}_T(y_{1:T};\theta)=0$ may be different, and lower, than that of solving $\nabla \log p(y_{1:T}|\theta)=0$.
 However in practice we would expect this to be more than compensated by the reduction in Monte Carlo error we get.
 We investigate this empirically in the following sections.